2025 Rulebook for DanceSport

 Only Regionals and Nationals are required to offer Pro/Am Scholarship events.

-Regional Championships are allowed but not required to hold Pro/Am and Professional events, and the minimum amount of prize money required for Professional events at Regional Championships is reduced.
+Regional Championships are allowed but not required to hold Pro/Am and Professional events.
+The minimum amount of prize money required for Professional events at Regional Championships was reduced.

-Table 16 Schedule of Sanctioning Fees: Sanctioning fees for Provisional Challenge, Challenge, and Regional Championship Competitions are changed to a flat Pre-Event Sanctioning Fee and a Post-Event Sanctioning Fee based on a charge per competitor.
+Table 18 Schedule of Sanctioning Fees: The sanctioning fees for Provisional Challenge, Challenge, and Regional Championship Competitions were changed to a flat Pre-Event Sanctioning Fee and a Post-Event Sanctioning Fee based on a charge per competitor.
 Collegiate Challenge Competitions are charged a flat fee.

-Table 17 gives the event requirements for Regional and National Championships.
-The required dances have changed slightly to correspond to international events.
+Table 19 gives the event requirements for Regional and National Championships.
+Lev Vesnovskiy proposed changing the required dances to be more consistent with international dance pairings.
 This means that Viennese Waltz, Paso Doble, Jive, and Mambo would be required at lower proficiency/syllabus levels than we currently require.
-The “traditional dance pairings” may be offered until after 2026 Na,onals.
-At that time, the new dance requirements would go into effect.
-But it is recommended that competitions start using the new pairings.
+We will continue to require the current dance pairings until after 2026 Nationals.
+At that time, the new dance requirements will go into effect.

 The process of selecting USA Dance representatives to World Events has been edited.
 If two representatives are to be selected for a world event, the nomination process has been adjusted to give more weight to placement at Nationals and less to Ranking Points.

-Where two couples are chosen to attend a World Event, the first couple receives a higher stipend amount, and the second couple receives a lower stipend amount.
+Where two couples are chosen to attend a World Event, in most cases the first couple will receive a higher stipend amount and the second couple will receive a lower stipend amount.

 • If the stipend listed was $2000, the first couple receives $2500 and the second couple receives $1500.